Peter-2525/Battery-Level-Display-for-Home-Assistant/README.md

 Display clean and dynamic battery visuals for any sensor or device in Home Assistant.

 - 📊 Battery percentages are **mapped to 8 discrete levels**: 0%, 5%, 15%, 35%, 50%, 75%, 90%, 100%
-- ⚡ A dedicated **charging overlay icon** is shown when the battery is charging
+- ⚡ A dedicated **charging overlay** is shown when the battery is charging
 - 🧱 Built using `custom:button-card` and `custom:layout-card` for flexible UI layouts
 - 🖼️ Icons are stored locally in `/config/www/battery/`
 - 📱 Supports **2, 5, or more device layouts** for phones, motion sensors, and remotes